Helping high school students in financial need attend prom

 Carole and Rhona were determined to even the playing field by ensuring that no student was denied the opportunity to celebrate the achievement of high school graduation because of cost.

-In 2000, the Corsage Project was created in partnership with the Children’s Aid Foundation of Canada to help young women attend their prom by providing them with a new dress, accessories and a mini-makeover – all free of charge.
-In 2010, the program expanded to provide formal wear to young men.
+In 2000, the Corsage Project was created in partnership with Children’s Aid Foundation of Canada to help young women attend their prom by providing them with a new dress, accessories and a mini-makeover – all free of charge.

 Participants are identified through confidential referrals from school guidance counsellors, teachers, the Children’s Aid Foundation of Canada and/or community social workers.